tum-pbs/pbdl-book/diffphys.md

 ---

-## Summary of Differentiable Physics so far
+## Summary of differentiable physics so far

 To summarize, using differentiable physical simulations gives us a tool to include physical equations with a chosen discretization into DL learning.